TAR: Temporal Anchor-Constrained Reasoning for Video Temporal Grounding: Experiments

 \textbf{Implementation details.} We use Qwen2.5-VL-3B/7B as our base models.
 We first generate and filter the 30K CoT data, and then train an SFT model using this data.
-We then fine-tune the models for 3 epochs on the Charades-STA training set, followed by 1 epoch of training on a subset of the QVHighlights training set.
-The SFT stage for both the 3B and 7B models is conducted using 4~\(\times\)~NVIDIA A100 40GB GPUs and is implemented via LoRA fine-tuning with a rank \( r = 16 \) and scaling factor \( \alpha = 32 \).
-For GRPO training, the 3B model is trained with 8~\(\times\)~A100 40GB GPUs, and the 7B model is trained with 16~\(\times\)~A100 40GB GPUs.
+Subsequently, we employ GRPO to further train the model on the corresponding datasets.
+All experiments are conducted using 8 $\times$ NVIDIA A100 GPUs.
+Further details regarding the training process, including SFT and GRPO configurations along with other experimental settings, can be found in the Supplementary Material.